 Tracking IT assets is essential for the health of your business.
 Asset tracking platforms enable you to tighten your standards around IT asset security and create a culture of accountability.
-At any time, you know what you have, where it’s located, what kind of condition it’s in, along with other pertinent details related to asset use like warranty and insurance information and, of course, depreciation.
+At any time, you know what you have, the location of each asset, what kind of condition it’s in, along with other pertinent details related to asset use like warranty and insurance information and, of course, depreciation.

-Asset Panda is the world’s most powerful platform to track IT assets.
-With an intuitive interface, completely customizable features, and anytime mobile access, Asset Panda gives you and your employees an easy to use comprehensive directory of all of your IT assets.
+Asset Panda is the world’s most powerful platform for tracking IT assets.
+With an intuitive interface, completely customizable features, and anytime mobile access, Asset Panda gives you and your employees an easy-to-use comprehensive directory of all of your IT assets.